openshift/ci-docs/content/en/docs/architecture/branch-protection.md

 to ensure the branch protection is disabled on the branch (and therefore, the `openshift-merge-robot` account needs the admin permissions that are necessary for this operation).

-If your goal is to not have Prow manage the branch proection, please use `unmanaged: true` instead of `protect: false`.
+If your goal is to not have Prow manage the branch protection, please use `unmanaged: true` instead of `protect: false`.

 | Required jobs | `protect:` stanza  | What `branchprotector` does  | Requires admin |